kkrt-labs/kakacet/README.md

 The only difference is that it accepts as input an EVM address, which is first converted to its Starknet address counterpart before calling the faucet.

+Use the [docker-compose.yml](./docker-compose.yml) to start the backend before the front end.